-4f.
+4g.
 Member Pre-Enrollment, Enrollment and Retention

 Before applicants can be enrolled as members in an AmeriCorps program they must be pre-enrolled.
 Programs must invite applicants in eGrants/MyAmeriCorps Portal and the applicant must accept and complete the Enrollment Form.
 Once the applicant has completed the Enrollment Form and submitted it, the Social Security Administration verifies that the applicant is eligible to serve within 3 business days.
-During this time the program initiation the NSCHC including the NSOPW and FBI/State checks.
-Once the SSA has verified that the member is eligible, the program can complete the enrollment form and the member can start service.
+During this time the program initiates the NSCHC including the NSOPW and FBI/State checks.
+Once the SSA has verified that the member is eligible, you must review the NSCHC results and determine if the member eligible to serve.
+Once you have determined that the applicant has passed the NSCHC, fill out the National Service Criminal History Check Verification Form to document your NSCHC process for each individual and submit it to Nevada Volunteers, along with required attachments, for review and approval.
+Once Nevada Volunteers has approved your NSCHC, you can complete the enrollment form and the member can start service.
 Please see the Pre-Enrollment Flowchart for a step-by-step overview of this process.

 To enroll members in eGrants, please refer to the tutorials on the Knowledge Network, particularly the Member Enrollment PowerPoint at the bottom of the page, for step-by-step instructions for this process in eGrants.
-Programs must document in the eGrants/My AmeriCorps Portal a member's enrollment within 5 days of the start of service date and within 30 days of the end of service date.
+Programs must document in the eGrants/My AmeriCorps Portal a member's enrollment within 8 days of the start of service date and within 30 days of the end of service date.
 To determine compliance with the enrollment and exit requirements, use the Enrollment Approval Cycle Time Report and Exit Approval Cycle Time Reports, which are available from the Reports menu in the eGrants Portal.
-Please note, due to a discrepancy in time keeping, 6 days and 31 one days is considered acceptable on the eGrants reports.

-4g.
+4h.
 Member Orientation